hal117/cse15l-lab-reports/lab4.md

 `git clone https://github.com/hal117/lab7.git <Enter>`

+This clones the entire reposityory into your remote account.
 You should then see something like this.
 ![Image](lab4gitclone.png)

 1. Type out `ls` to check whether lab7 has been successfully clones.
+This will list all the directories to be able to check if lab7 is there
 2. If you see lab7, then change directories into it by typing out `cd lab7 <Enter>`.

 ---
 ## Step 3: Run the tests demonstrating they fail
-Once you have successfully changed directories, you will run J-unit tests to demonstrate that there are tests being failed by typing our `bash test.sh <Enter>`.
+Once you have successfully changed directories, you will run J-unit tests to demonstrate that there are tests being failed by typing out `bash test.sh <Enter>`.
 You should see something like this.

 ![Image](lab4test.png)